Today is Pied Piper of Hamelin Day

 Strangely, busking is often illegal.
 Police can bring charges against buskers for blocking the sidewalk, disturbing the peace, pan-handling, and begging.

-Fortunately in several societies, the busker is a lucky, friendly, and familiar sight.
+Fortunately in many societies, the busker is a lucky, friendly, and familiar sight.
 They perform, entertain young and old, travel, and make their livelihood uninterrupted as they have for hundreds of years.
 Many successful buskers will tell you it's all about energy.

 Jugglers on unicycles defy gravity by keeping several balls in the air at once.
 Musicians feverishly belt out their songs for all to hear.
 A Mime throughly captivates a whole city block with antics without saying a single word.
 A street artist entertains with a 10 foot pole.
 A Human Statue stands motionless for hours within a deep trance.
 Still another busker roller-skates down the boardwalk wearing flowing sheets, a turbin, and playing guitar.